EETagent/waifu2x-ncnn-vulkan-macos/README.md

 # check your cmake installation
 which cmake

+# copy your VulkanSDK

+cp -r /Users/mac/VulkanSDK/1.3.250.1 waifu2x-ncnn-vulkan-macos/waifu2x/VulkanSDK

 # replace signing data in Xcode project and build app
+xcodebuild
 ```

 ### Notice

-Double check if all included libraries in Xcode exists
+Double check if all included libraries in the Xcode exists

 ## Speed Comparison between Macs